 Functions Of A Guitar Looper Pedal

-A looper pedal might be one of the most useful tools in a guitar player’s tool-box because you can do a number of things with it that would otherwise be impossible.
+A looper pedal might be one of the most useful tools in a guitar player’s tool-box because you can do a number of things with it that would otherwise be impossible (although, nowadays there are some work arounds with computers).

 1) Practicing Over Chord Progressions